 - I have the GB Pockit, which fits under the seat.
 It’s the lightest and smallest-folding option on the market.
 This also helps when I’m carrying it up the stairs by myself.
 I often wish I had the Babyzen Yoyo for its smoother ride, larger sun shade and basket, and taller handles.
 Unfortunately, it’s double the price.

 - If you can’t get a travel stroller, you definitely should get a protective bag.
 This applies to car seats as well.
 You know your kid chews on the straps and rubs their face all over the surfaces!
 I have the Gate Check Pro from Amazon (similar here) and it’s completely sufficient.

 - For our family, the iPad is a special travel treat.
 Make sure you have enough episodes of your child’s entertainment downloaded and available offline, and that the device battery is charged.

 - Buy children’s headphones (and don’t forget them, as I have done multiple times).
-Don’t be that parent with annoying kiddy entertainment on blast.
+Don’t be that parent with annoying kiddy entertainment on blast… if I forget the headphones, they watch on silent.
 Once Tristan starts getting screen time, my next purchase will be bluetooth children’s headphones so that both kids can pair to the iPad.

 Take a look at my train travel post for other ideas, how I carry two small kids, and more pictures!